INSIGHT-After Ethiopia crash, victims’ relatives say they were hounded by U.S. law firms

 Six firms were particularly aggressive in courting prospective clients after the Boeing BA.N plane nosedived into an Ethiopian field: Ribbeck Law Chartered and Global Aviation Law Group (GALG) of Chicago; The Witherspoon Law Group and Ramji Law Group from Texas; and Wheeler & Franks Law Firm PC and Eaves Law Firm of Mississippi.

-Witherspoon, Wheeler and Eaves denied any wrongdoing.
-Ribbeck, GALG and Ramji did not respond to requests for comment.
+Witherspoon, Wheeler, Eaves and Ramji denied any wrongdoing.
+Ribbeck and GALG did not respond to requests for comment.

 Ribbeck Law and GALG have jointly filed two lawsuits against Boeing seeking “all damages available under the law” without being specific about the size of the claims.
 Three suits filed by Ramji have been dismissed.
 The other firms haven’t filed any suits.